 The road heading down from Ravello to Amalfi offered a few scenic stops.
-From here, you can admire the views of the seaside village of Atrani, the Toro del Ziro and the lemon groves which cover the mountainsides like carpets.
-Down in the valley, you can see some of the paper mills for which this area used to be famous for.
+From here, you can admire the views of the seaside village of Atrani, the Toro del Ziro, and the lemon groves which cover the mountainsides like carpets.
+Down in the valley, you can see some of the paper mills for which this area used to be famous.

 Parking in Amalfi was an absolute nightmare as all garages were full.
 To make a long story short, we circled back and parked on the very same road to Ravello.
 That meant we had to walk down to the coastal road and walk through the village Atrani just to make it to Amalfi (and walk back).